ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 commands and clients is to include a Ceph keyring under the ``/etc/ceph`` directory.
 For Cuttlefish and later releases using ``ceph-deploy``, the filename is usually ``ceph.client.admin.keyring`` (or ``$cluster.client.admin.keyring``).
-If you include the keyring under the ``/etc/ceph`` directory, you don't need to specify a ``keyring`` entry in your Ceph configuration file.
+If you include the keyring under the ``/etc/ceph`` directory, you do not need to specify a ``keyring`` entry in your Ceph configuration file.

 We recommend copying the Ceph Storage Cluster's keyring file to nodes where you